Elinor Florence, Author

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
-I couldn’t find an image of a parachute packer, but I love this cover of a “Rosie the Riveter” being saluted by two servicemen.
-To see my entire collection of Star Weekly covers, click: Star Weekly At War.
+I love this cover of a “Rosie the Riveter” being saluted by two servicemen.
+See my collection of Star Weekly covers here: Star Weekly At War.